ShepherdCode/ShepherdML/Geron_ch2_Housing/README.md

 # Machine Learning - Housing
 Hands-On Machine Learning by Aurelien Geron.\
+old/Housing 1-6 was our initial evaluation of the book.
+Followed along.
+Didn't understand it all.
 Chapter 2 - End-to-End Project with California housing prices.

-Housing 1-6 was first try.
-Followed book.
-Didn't understand it all.

-Step 1-6 was second try.
-Experimented more.
-Changed things.
+Chapter 3 - Classification.
+Chapter 4 - Regression.
+Chapter 5 - SVM.

 ## Installation